image

 Unlike rigid methodologies, Kanban offers adaptability:

-- The system evolves with the team’s needs and project requirements.
+• The system adapts to support the team’s requirements and project specifications.

 Reduced cycle times and faster delivery

-- Facilitate quicker delivery of value to customers or stakeholders.
+• Enable faster value delivery to customers or stakeholders.

 Kanban metrics and analytics